 Here at Broken Arrow Veterinary Hospital, we strive to care for not only the physical needs of our patients, but also their emotional well being.
-Dr. Ford, who is a Fear Free Certified Professional, applies different techniques to make your pet’s visit as calm and stress free as possible.
-He does his very best to let your pet build a bond with not only him, but also his staff members.
+Our doctors strive to create a fear free environment by applying different techniques to make your pet’s visit as calm and stress free as possible.
+We do our very best to let your pet build a bond with not only the doctors, but also the staff members.
 Communication is one of the major components that will allow us, as a hospital, to appropriately communicate what you are able to do at home to make your visit successful and efficient.
 We want your pet’s visit to our hospital to be a fun experience and something they look forward to doing.

 There are many things that you, as a client, are able to implement at home to make your fear free visit a successful one.
 Below are some tips to help get your pet(s) ready for their visit in the comfort of your own home: